Is recovery really possible?

 “Do we ever really “recover”?
 It is almost four years since I lost my husband to liver disease.
 The holidays are still difficult to bear.
 He would have just had a birthday on which I did not have a good day.
 I can’t celebrate my birthday anymore as he died on this day.
 Don’t we just deal with it more so than recover from it?”

-Many people question the idea of recovery from loss because they never forget the person who died—which makes sense, because unless you get Alzheimer’s, you’re never going to forget someone who was important to you.
+Many people question the idea of recovery from loss because they never forget the person who died—which makes sense, because unless you get memory loss, you’re never going to forget someone who was important to you.

 Most importantly, you would never want to forget your husband, and in so-doing lose the fond memories of your life together.